anTuni/NomadCoin/summary/GOLANG.md

 * add middleware which will log requested url
 * Upgrade http connenction to  Websocket by websocket upgrader
 * request ws:// request by JS
+* by default, websocket will not allow ws connection because of security issue

+## 12.6 Read a Message

+* Upgrader.CheckOrigin will not allow connection request from not athentificated one.
+* Conn type have many function to do something with ws connection

+* use Conn.ReadMessage()
+  * It is a blocking operation waiting message from client